ScratchSpace/cmdchk/README.rst

 cannot specify the configuration files in the configuration file).

-The configuration files are JSON formatted object, and may contain the keys "user" (a string), "port" (an int), and "log_location" (a string).
+The configuration files are JSON formatted object, and may contain the keys "user" (a string), "port" (an int), "log_location" (a string), "check_list" (a list of strings) and "return_list" (a list of ints).
 You may specify multiple files to pull configuration from, which will be parsed in order.
 Setting from files parsed later will override earlier settings.

 When run as just the server, the default settings are to listen on port 9200, drop privileges to nobody and log to the console.
 It will read no other